elyra-ai/elyra/docs/source/getting_started/getting-help.md

 Thank you for your interest in Elyra!

+### General questions

+Share your questions and ideas with the community in the [GitHub discussion forum](https://github.com/elyra-ai/elyra/discussions).

 ### Create an issue or feature request

 If you encounter a problem or have suggestions for improvements please [open an issue on GitHub](https://github.com/elyra-ai/elyra/issues).